My entire coaching career has been about coaching leadership in times of crisis.

 God doesn’t always tell us why something happened.
 But He does tell us how to get through it, with His help.
 God is always there to come alongside no matter the setback or loss.
 He is there to give a strength, focus and perseverance we never thought we could muster up.

 Draw on Him.
 As a Christian executive coach, I can point you to help, examples and support from the Bible.
-We can bring God into every situation.
+To the degree you desire, we can bring God into every situation.

 While coaching leadership in times of crisis, I've noted it's sometimes tough getting refocused and moving.
 But that's precisely why I coach leaders and executives like you.